 ON THIS PAGE: You will read about your child’s medical care after treatment for a germ cell tumor is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 After treatment for a germ cell tumor ends, talk with your child’s doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
 All children treated for a germ cell tumor should have life-long, follow-up care.

 Generally, children treated for a germ cell tumor are monitored using physical examinations, x-rays, and blood tests for two years after treatment ends to check for possible recurrence.
 After this time, it is unlikely that the tumor will recur, and the focus of follow-up care changes to watching for possible late side effects of chemotherapy (if given).
 Because of the effects of the drugs most commonly used to treat a germ cell tumor, regular tests may be needed for kidney function, lung function, fertility (ability to have children), blood cell production, growth and development abnormalities, and the possibility of secondary cancers.